ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 ## Prioritization

-WebTransport does not provide any priority signalling mechanism for streams and datagrams within a WebTransport session; such mechanisms will be defined by application protocols using WebTransport.
+WebTransport does not provide any priority signalling mechanism for streams and datagrams within a WebTransport session; such mechanisms can be defined by application protocols using WebTransport.

-{{!RFC9218}} defines the Priority header which MAY be set in a WebTransport CONNECT request or response.
-This header SHOULD govern the scheduling of all data within the WebTransport session, including WebTransport streams and datagrams.
+The Priority header {{!RFC9218}} MAY be set in a WebTransport CONNECT request or response; clients MAY also reprioritize WebTransport sessions by sending PRIORITY_UPDATE frames ({{Section 7 of RFC9218}}).
+These priority signals SHOULD be included by the recipient as input to the scheduling process for all data it sends in the enclosing WebTransport session, including Capsules, WebTransport streams and datagrams.

-For example, when two WebTransport sessions are established on the same HTTP/3 connection, each with `Priority: u=1, i`, the scheduler alternates sending data from each session.
+For example, when two WebTransport sessions are established on the same HTTP/3 connection, each with `Priority: u=1, i`, the scheduler can alternate sending data from each session.
 If an HTTP request is also sent on this connection with `Priority: u=0`, the scheduler would send the response data ahead of any data from either WebTransport session.

-Non-incremental priorities for WebTransport sessions are allowed, but caution is advised as one session could starve other requests and sessions with equal priority.
+Endpoints MAY set the incremental flag set to false for WebTransport sessions, but caution is advised as one session could starve other requests and sessions with equal priority.
+See {{Section 10 of RFC9218}} for general guidance to avoid starvation.  {{Section 11 of RFC9218}} gives guidance the CONNECT method, which is also applicable to WebTransport.

 # WebTransport Features